It looks like you're new here. If you want to get involved, click one of these buttons!Sign In Register

 The Processes tab shows which apps, background and Windows processes are running in your server at that moment.

 The Performance tab gives information about main components - processor, memory and Ethernet.
-In this tab, you will see graphs which display current activity in percentage of these components.
+In this tab, you will see graphs that display current activity in the percentage of these components.

 If you run some programs in your Windows VPS and you notice that your server is working slower, you can check via Task Manager – Processes tab, all your active apps, processes and how they use CPU and RAM.
 If one or some programs use constantly all your server’s CPU, this could be the reason why your server works slower than usual.
 In this case, you can close this application manually and check if server’s CPU would decrease.
 If you can’t close this application, you can terminate it via Task Manager.
 Identify which program, software or process has a high CPU percentage and click on “End Task”.